-Based on consultations with the Development Assistance Committee of the Organization for Economic Co-operation and Development (OECD/DAC), the UN specialized agencies have estimated the proportion of their assessed or regular budget revenue that is spent on operational activities for development (see Table 1).
-These shares have been applied to all the data presented in the SG's OCPR report and its statistical annex on funding data.
+Based on consultations with the Development Assistance Committee of the Organization for Economic Co-operation and Development (OECD/DAC), the UN specialized agencies as well as some other UN entities have estimated the proportion of their assessed or regular budget revenue that is spent on operational activities for development (see Table 1).
+These shares have been applied to all the data presented in the SG's QCPR report and its statistical annex on funding data.